 Exchange accounts

 Sometimes, people store their Bitcoins on an exchange instead of a wallet.
-Unlike with wallets, the people behind an exchange usually have access to your loved one’s Bitcoins and they can help you recover them.
-They are tons of exchanges on the Internet, and it would be impossible to list them all.
+Unlike with wallets, the companies behind exchanges usually have access to your loved one’s Bitcoins and they can help you recover them.
+There are many exchanges on the Internet, and it would be impossible to list them all.
 Among the most popular, you have: Binance, Bybit, Coinbase, Upbit, OKX, Bitget, MEXC, Gate.io, KuCoin, Crypto.com, Bitfinex… The list goes on and on!

 You can find out if your loved one had an exchange account by:

-Once you find such an account, you will need to contact the exchange to see how you can take over your loved one’s Bitcoins.
+Once you find such an account, you will need to contact the exchange to see how you can recover your loved one’s Bitcoins.
 Each exchange has its own process.
-For instance, as of writing these lines, Coinbase requests that you provide them with the documents below – but again, the process is going to vary for each exchange.
+For instance, as of this writing, Coinbase requests that you provide them with the documents below – but again, the process is going to vary for each exchange.

 My service: I can help you with your loved one’s Bitcoins